 When you think of venture capital, you don’t think of Minnesota.

 That’s one thing Atland Ventures wants to change.
-Atland Ventures began in 2016 as an independent study course at the University of Minnesota Carlson School of Management and has now grown to be the first for-profit fund where students get a return on successful investments.
+Atland Ventures began in 2016, first founded by students, and then as an independent study course at the University of Minnesota Carlson School of Management and has now grown to be the first for-profit fund where students get a return on successful investments.
 It functions just as any other VC firm does.
 Atland charges a management fee, makes money out of its investments, and repays investors the same way.

 But, for students, Atland is an opportunity to learn about the VC world in an entirely new way.